 - Mold.
 Deli meat rarely grows mold, but if yours does, you know what to do.

 Last but not least, pay attention to the storage time.
 If your packaged sliced meat or cuts from the deli are open for more than 4 to 5 days, it’s probably time for them to go.

 The cold cuts might still be safe to eat if they don’t show any signs of spoilage, but you never know.
 Better safe than sorry.

 Make sure your deli meat is always refrigerated and adequately wrapped.

 If you cannot reseal the package or the wrapped slices, move the slices into a freezer bag or airtight container, or wrap them.
 For the latter option, butcher paper, plastic wrap, and aluminum foil should all work okay.

 Can You Freeze Deli Meat?

-The first thing to know is that some lunch meats freeze better than others.
-Those with higher fat content, like pepperoni or salami, tend to freezer better than lean ones like turkey or chicken.
-Nevertheless, even frozen and thawed deli turkey should work just fine for a couple of sandwiches.
+Sandwich meat with higher fat content, like pepperoni or salami, tend to freezer better than lean ones like turkey or chicken.
+Nevertheless, even frozen and thawed deli turkey should work fine for a couple of sandwiches.

-When it comes to thawing, put the frozen lunch meat in the fridge on a plate the evening before you need it.
+When it comes to thawing, place the frozen lunch meat in the fridge on a plate the evening before you need it.
 It should be thawed and ready to go in the morning.